David-OConnor/stm32-hal/README.md

 - Low power timers (LPTIM) and low power usart (LPUSART) unimplemented
 - ADC unimplemented on F4
 - ADC3 unimplemented on H7
-- Low power modes beyond sleep and cstop aren't implemented for H7
+- Low power modes beyond csleep and cstop aren't implemented for H7
 - WB and WL are missing features relating to second core operations and RF
 - WL is missing support for many peripherals
 - L4+ MCUs not supported